The Short Answer

 Why This Distinction Matters

 The same is true for team chat.
-When you bolt AI onto a communication tool that was designed in 2013, you get AI that can summarize threads on demand.
+When you bolt AI onto a communication tool designed in 2013, you get AI that can summarize threads on demand.
 When you build AI into the architecture from scratch, you get AI that continuously watches every conversation and automatically structures the work hidden inside it.

 How AI-Powered Chat Works (Slack, Teams, Google Chat)